KatrinaCloyd/lab13-adventureTime/README.md

             X-food -auto
             X-obstacles cleared -auto
         X-submit button
-    JS
+    XJS
         X-Get Stats from LS function
         X-Set Stats from LS function
-        -Gather info from submit button
+        X-Gather info from submit button
-            -create USER and save to LS
+            X-create USER and save to LS
-            -redirect to Map Page
+            X-redirect to Map Page

 Map page
     HTML
     later -Place holder for user info in header
-    X Copy Style and Page feel from welcome
+    XCopy Style and Page feel from welcome
-        -Info / Stats in Header
+  !     -Info / Stats in Header
         X-Welcome and base story
         X-Main Map Image
-        -links to the 3 obstacles
+        X-links to the 3 obstacles
         -only enable one at a time
         -check off completed as they are done

     JS
         -get USER data from LS
         -redirect to results if
-            -healthis <= 0
+            -health is <= 0
             -all obstacles are complete
-        -render to in user info to Header
+        -render user info to Header
         -render links to obstacles on page from data -completed tasks should look different
             -completed tasks should be disabled